 Side effects of essential oils

 The body generally tolerates essential oils well.
-It’s important not to use pure oils directly onto the skin or in the bath water as they can irritate the skin.
+It’s important not to use pure oils directly onto the skin or in the bathwater as they can irritate the skin.
 They are best diluted in your shower gel, bath product or vegetable oils like sweet almond oil, Jojoba oil or avocado oil, or in a cream or moisturizer base.
 You can even buy a neutral base cream especially to dilute your essential oils.

-Some oils are more powerful than others and can cause temporary skin reactions among those are thyme, oregano, cinnamon and lemon grass oils.
+Some oils are more powerful than others and can cause temporary skin reactions among those are thyme, oregano, cinnamon, and lemongrass oils.
 Others make your skin more sensitive to the sun and should not be used for twelve hours before sun exposure.
 These are bergamot essences as well as lemon, grapefruit and mandarin essences.

-Response of essential oils in different people
+The response of essential oils in different people

 Each essential oil has a well-know biological effect but since it also affects the central nervous system, each person reacts according to his or her condition.
 The same essential oil can have a relaxing or tonifying effect depending on the body’s requirement.
 A good example is lavender oil.
-In eighty percent of cases, it is soothing, but has a contrary, tonifying effect on some people.
-Generally the oil that attracts you most is the one that works best for you.
+In eighty percent of cases, it is soothing but has a contrary, tonifying effect on some people.
+Generally, the oil that attracts you most is the one that works best for you.